yesimon/django-voice/README.rst

       url(r'^comments/', include('django.contrib.comments.urls')),
       url(r'^feedback/', include('djangovoice.urls')))

+Remember to create and save at least one Type and Status model instance.

-These are all that you need to do run django-voice.
+That's all you need to run django-voice.

 AUTHORS
 =======